 You can also make an email exchange feel more personal by adding a friendly face to your contact page.
 Consider featuring a picture of a staff member next to your email address.
 The email account can still receive general questions and messages, and the featured staffer doesn’t have to be the only one replying to emails.
 This touch simply humanizes your brand and helps supporters feel like they’re talking to a real person.

 You should always sound happy to hear from your constituents.
-Give a sincere greeting and pay attention to your tone and words.
+Give a sincere greeting and pay attention to your tone and word choice.
 This can go a long way toward making donors feel valued and welcomed.

 Twitter is a great place to both initiate and jump into conversations with supporters.
 Show them some public recognition by retweeting their comments.
-That’s what Blood:Water does here, and it also boosts their social proof, demonstrating how others have validated their cause to anyone who checks out their feed.
+That’s what Blood:Water does here.
+It also boosts their social proof, demonstrating how others have validated their cause to anyone who checks out their feed.

 2. Be Patient

-No matter how great your donor stewardship tactics, there’s a chance you might encounter a disgruntled donor or two along the way.
+No matter how great your donor stewardship tactics, there’s a chance you’ll encounter a disgruntled donor or two along the way.
 These are the moments when your nonprofit’s customer service skills are most critical.
-Sound annoyed or frustrated on the phone, and you may wind up losing a donor.
+Sound annoyed or frustrated on the phone, and you risk losing a donor.

-Patience is a pillar of great customer service.
-Even if you don’t have the answer they want, remain calm and simply let them talk.
+This is why patience is a pillar of great customer service.
+Even if you don’t have the answer to a problem, remain calm and simply let them talk.
 People often relax when they feel the person on the other end is willing to listen.
 Being attentive to your donor will not only help you mitigate the situation, but it can also help you identify what exactly the donor wants.
-Keep in mind many supporters might have this same concern but simply haven’t brought it up.
+Keep in mind that every conversation is a learning opportunity, as other supporters might have this same concern but simply haven’t reached out to you.

 3. Be Responsive

-In a similar vein, making someone feel heard involves giving a caring response.
+In a similar vein, making someone feel heard requires a caring response.
 Not only should the donor feel like you listened to their problem, but they should feel confident that you want to solve it too.

-When speaking to constituents, it’s a good practice to restate their concern in your own words to show you want to understand where they’re coming from.
-Explain what you can (or cannot) do to remedy the situation.
+When speaking to constituents, try restating their concern in your own words to show you want to understand where they’re coming from.
+Explain what you can (or cannot) do to remedy the situation, and keep their expectations realistic.
 If you don’t know the answer to a donor’s question, don’t guess.
 Supporters will only be more upset if they find out you gave them false information.
-Instead, don’t be afraid to say you will find out an answer and contact them again.
+Instead, let them know that you will look into the issue and contact them soon.

 Follow up the conversation by sending more information on the issue that concerns the donor.
 Correct any mistakes, and discuss the issue with your staff leadership to hammer out any preventative procedures, if needed.

 For-profit companies aren’t the only ones that should provide great customer service.
 By prioritizing intentional communication, a willingness to listen, and prompt follow-up, nonprofits can demonstrate how much they value their supporters.
-This commitment to donor happiness can go a long way in boosting donor loyalty.
+This commitment to customer service can go a long way in boosting donor happiness and loyalty.